What the Michael Brown video tells us

 Reasonable legal minds can differ on these issues but still make full transparency about all aspects of the case critical.

 Ultimately, the revelation of this surveillance tape does not change anything legally.
-Its release will not be enough for Missouri Governor Jay Nixon to appoint a special prosecutor to present the case to a new grand jury.
+Its release will not be enough for Missouri Governor Eric Greitens to appoint a special prosecutor to present the case to a new grand jury.
 Nor will it shift the findings of the federal investigation, which concluded there was no civil rights violation.

 But what it does is fuel concerns about the transparency of police investigations.
 Is the public being presented with the full scope of information, or just the information that authorities unilaterally believe we should know?
 Worse, is the information being presented in such a way as to shape public opinion?
 And if that's the case, what does it say about the agenda of a local prosecutor handling the case?